 In case you do not have a manual, you can look at the model number printed on the board itself.
 Use this number on the internet to search for your manual.
 You get to see a list of several memory modules.

 The purpose here is to find the capacity and speed limit of your motherboard with the help of the manual.
-This assists you to not make a wrong purchase that may overpower the speed and the capacity of your motherboard.
+This assists you in not making a wrong purchase that may overpower the speed and the capacity of your motherboard.

-The modern motherboards at present support DDR4 that ranges from 2133 MHz to 4700 MHz.
+There are different types of RAM in computers.
+The modern motherboards at present support DDR4, which ranges from 2133 MHz to 4700 MHz.

-Now, let us move towards a step-by-step guide to install RAM.
+Now, let us move toward a step-by-step guide to installing RAM.

-Step 1: The first step is to disconnect your power cable from your device along with other panel cables to safely keep your system aside.
+Step 1: The first step is disconnecting your power cable from your device and other panel cables to safely keep your system aside.